awsdocs/amazon-transcribe-developer-guide/doc_source/what-is-transcribe.md

 + identify characters for closed captions
 + identify the speaker and questioners in a recorded press conference or lecture

-You can specify the number of voices that you want Amazon Transcribe to recognize in an audio clip
+You can specify the number of voices that you want Amazon Transcribe to recognize in an audio clip\.

 ## Transcribing Separate Audio Channels<a name="what-channel-id"></a>